-Uganda is known for a lot of things when it comes to tourism and Agritourism has also been added to the many things that Uganda is known for.
-Farm tours also known as Agritourism or agro tourism in Uganda has taken the country by storm as many farmers are now planting different crops for tourism purposes.
+Farm Tours, Uganda is known for a lot of things when it comes to tourism and Agritourism has also been added to the many things that Uganda is known for.
+The farm tours also known as Agritourism or agro tourism in Uganda.
+Has taken the country by storm as many farmers are now planting different crops for tourism purposes.

 The pineapple farm is located in the district of Luweero .
 Which is just 75 kilometers from the capital city of Uganda Kampala and it sits on four acres.
 Tourists normally visit the area to see the way how these are propagated and how they are harvested.

-It is mainly operated on by Asians and everyone who visits the farm is given a knife which they use when it comes to harvesting the pineapples and they also get to buy some fresh pineapples.
+It is mainly operated on by Asians.
+And everyone who visits the farm is given a knife which they use when it comes to harvesting the pineapples.
+They also get to buy some fresh pineapples.

-There are many food crops that are grown in the area and some of these include sweet potatoes, bananas, sugarcanes, Irish potatoes, arrowroots, cassava, and many more others.
-The food crops help in the provision of food to the owners of the farm and the local people living around the farm and the visitors also get to buy some of the fresh food crops from the farm.
+There are many food crops that are grown in the area.
+And some of these include sweet potatoes, bananas, sugarcanes, Irish potatoes, arrowroots, cassava, and many more others.
+The food crops help in the provision of food to the owners of the farm.
+And the local people living around the farm.
+And the visitors also get to buy some of the fresh food crops from the farm.

-There is an increase in the demand for fish in the country and that is why there is an increase in fish farms in the country.
-The fish farm has different species of fish that are reared but the most common species is the Crayfish and the catfish.
-When tourists visit the area, they get to learn how fishing is done, how the fish ponds are constructed, how the fish is cared for without losing them, and how the fishlings are chosen before they are put in the ponds.
+There is an increase in the demand for fish in the country.
+And that is why there is an increase in fish farms in the country.
+The fish farm has different species of fish that are reared.
+But the most common species is the Crayfish and the catfish.
+When tourists visit the area they get to learn how fishing is done.
+How the fish ponds are constructed, how the fish is cared for without losing them.
+And how the fishlings are chosen before they are put in the ponds.
 Below are some of the general unlisted farms that are used for Agritourism in Uganda.

 Most of the cattle farms in Uganda are found in the western part of the country.
-The cattle that is mostly used when it comes to Agritourism are the long-horned cattle also locally known as the Ankole cattle and these are reared for both meat and milk purposes.
+The cattle that is mostly used when it comes to Agritourism are the long-horned cattle.
+Also locally known as the Ankole cattle and these are reared for both meat and milk purposes.

 There are various coffee farms across the country and these have been turned into tourist attraction sites.
-There are two types of coffee that are grown in Uganda and these are Arabica coffee and Robusta Coffee although the most grown coffee is Arabica which is mostly grown on the slopes on the Elgon slopes.
+There are two types of coffee that are grown in Uganda and these are Arabica coffee and Robusta Coffee.
+Although the most grown coffee is Arabica which is mostly grown on the slopes on the Elgon slopes.

-A visit to the coffee farms will have you get the general knowledge about coffee, how it is grown, the fertilizing part and you will also get to help when it comes to harvesting the ripe ones.
+A visit to the coffee farms will have you get the general knowledge about coffee, how it is grown, the fertilizing part.
+And you will also get to help when it comes to harvesting the ripe ones.

 Uganda has various tea estates that are found in the different parts of the country and these are now acting as tourist destinations.
 Tea in Uganda is mostly.
 These tea estates are now Agritourism farms and one gets to know how tea grows, how it looks like while still in the gardens, and how to harvest it when it is ready.

 Cotton farms were a big hit in the 1970s but kept on reducing due to the reduced demand on the international market.
 The farms have reduced in Uganda with time and they are no longer as accessible as they used to be and that is why the remaining few are worth visiting.
 Current Uganda is so urbanized in that the current population does not know what cotton looks like and that is why the few remaining farms are being used as tourist attraction farms so that both locals and tourists can get the feel of real cotton.
 You can also get to know how cotton is grown and the harvesting period.

 These are becoming rampant in the country due to the increasing market demand both within and outside the country.
-Both locals and tourists get time to visit cocoa farms and get to know how the cocoa is grown, the different cocoa types, how the harvesting is done and you also get to pick some fresh cocoa for yourself at a cheap price.
-The importance of Agritourism in Uganda
+Both locals and tourists get time to visit cocoa farms and get to know how the cocoa is grown, the different cocoa types, Farm Tours, how the harvesting is done and you also get to pick some fresh cocoa for yourself at a cheap price.
+The importance of Agritourism in Uganda.

 Agritourism gives farmers a chance for farmers to learn about the new techniques when it comes to farming and this has greatly improved their output when it comes to agriculture.
 It is a source of revenue for the government through the many tourists who come to the area.